Increasing security for Duplicati’s web server

 Instead the default encryption key is derived from a serial number on the machine, meaning that the encryption key is only present on the machine itself.
 Leaking the database will not provide access to the signing key or other credentials, unless the attacker can somehow obtain the hardware details of the originating machine as well.

 Update: This was attempted with 2.0.9.105 but turned out to deliver too weak a key.
-Until a suitable key source is located, the user is responsible for providing an encryption key via SETTINGS_ENCRYPTION_KEY, and the server will run encrypted if nothing is provided.
+Until a suitable key source is located, the user is responsible for providing an encryption key via SETTINGS_ENCRYPTION_KEY, and the server will run unencrypted if nothing is provided.
 A warning message is logged if the server runs without encryption, explaining how to fix it.

 Additional security concerns